shannon.hartling@uwaterloo.ca

 Shannon Hartling has a PhD in English (2003) and an MA and BA in English from the University of Waterloo.

-Her academic interests include the history and theory of rhetoric, cultural studies, conflict management, ethics, aesthetic theory, and body studies.
-She has written about the moral implications of polite language in depictions of death in sermons and novels, and she has delivered several conference papers reflecting her research into the social functions and abuses of polite language.
+Her academic interests include cultural studies, interpersonal and group conflict, aesthetics, ethics, and the history and theory of rhetoric.
+She has written about the moral implications of polite and impolite language, and she has delivered several conference papers reflecting her research into the social functions and abuses of polite language.
 She is interested in the function of communication in creating community, particularly in difficult contexts.
-Shannon coordinates the Leadership and Communication course, COMMST 111.
+Shannon is the Arts Teaching Representative to the Undergraduate Communications Requirement Group (UCRG) and coordinates the Leadership, Communication, and Collaboration course, COMMST 111.
 She has been teaching at the University of Waterloo since 1995.

 Courses Taught